seyadeodin/fm-state-workshop/src/app/exercise-sync/readme.md

-# useSyncExternalStore

-## What is useSyncExternalStore?
+# Syncing with external stores

 `useSyncExternalStore` is a React hook that lets you subscribe to external stores (data sources outside React's state management system).
-It's designed to replace the common `useEffect` + `useState` pattern when syncing with external data sources.
+It can replace the common `useEffect` + `useState` pattern when syncing with external data sources.

 **Key benefits:**